Histology-World!

 e.
 Erythrocyte

-The granulocytes are named because of the presence of visible cytoplasmic granules.
 The granulocytes consist of neutrophils, eosinophils, and basophils.
-The non-granulocytes are lymphocytes and monocytes.
-Erythrocytes are red blood cells.
-A thrombocyte is a platelet.
+Agranulocytes include lymphocytes and monocytes.
+An erythrocyte is a red blood cell, and a thrombocyte is a platelet.

 7.